Add SSO with Microsoft Entra using SAML 2.0

 Attributes and Claims

-The "Attributes & Claims" section is provided to give control over how Microsoft builds the assertion that is consumed by the application.
+This section is provided to give control over how Microsoft builds the assertion that is consumed by the application.
 When editing this page, the first (and required) claim is the user's Unique User Identifer (UPN) as the Name ID for the assertion.
 The Name ID is used in an assertion to describe who is being described by the assertion.

 Along with the Name ID, other claims like email address, first name, and last name come preconfigured.
 If additional user or group claims should be added to the assertion, they can be added through this page.